Emilychenlin/GB-SAM/README.md

-# GB-SAM: Gaussian Prior and Boundary-Aware SAM-Based Test-Time Adaptation for Zero-Shot Medical Image Segmentation
+# GB-SAM: Gaussian- and Boundary-Guided Test-Time Adaptation for Medical Image Segmentation